multi-language management

 for the user language it will be shown without translation.

-Moreover, the Oberon dictionary is subdivided into sections;
+Moreover, the OBEROn dictionary is subdivided into sections;

 this reduces the translation search space and increases the overall